Teameviral/FIREX/README.md

 # FIREX
-The Telegram Most Safest Maintained Userbot using Telethon
+The Telegram Most Safest Maintained Userbot using Telethon.
+This is also completely opensource project.
 <p align="center">

    <a href="https://github.com/TeamEviral/Fire-X">